albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - File refactoring:
 - Cleans up imports, splits code into logical pieces
 - Files should import in a tree structure primarily
+- Move Value errors to setters/getters to remove repetitive error raising

 Decorators:

 - For generating repetitive wrappers, reduce function complexity (Export and authorise)

-## Newlines:
+Newlines:

-New lines are added for some lines of code where the functionality of the code wasn't as clear.
-The code would be broken up into small chuncks for better readability.
-Other lines where it wasn't as unclear, a comment would be added instead.
+- Grouping related elements together, or grouping single units of thought (generally anything that can be described by a one sentence comment)

-## Errors:
+Errors:

-All Errors now follow a pattern, where the error would always raise a comment describing the type of error that occurred.
+- Always try to display values in error, eg:

-## Encapsulation:
+Encapsulation:

-Added getters and stopped using direct access to class field in order to ensure unintentional tampering of the attributes within a class.
-All attributes will now be accessed through methods within the class.
+- Added getters and stopped using direct access to class field raise ValueError(f"Message {mess.get_id()} '{mess.get_message()[:10]}...' is not pinned.")

 Concrete tasks: